lucmichalski/gosync/README.md

 _Full sync._ Delete S3 keys that don't appear in local directory.

-    # under development as of 1.1.3
+    # under development as of version 0.1.3

 _Continue after interruption._ `gosync` compares each local file's MD5 hash against its corresponding S3 key's hash to see if it's already uploaded it.
 You can continue after an interruption without having to re-upload the entire local directory.